bbangert/lettuce_webdriver/README.rst

     Scenario: Filling out the signup form
       Given I go to "http://foo.com/signup"
+       When I fill in "Name" with "Foo Bar"
+        And I fill in "Email" with "nospam@gmail.com" And I fill in "City" with "San Jose"
+        And I fill in "State" with "CA"
+        And I uncheck "Send me spam!"
+        And I select "Male" from "Gender"
-        And I click "Continue"
+        And I press "Sign up"
-       Then I should see "Next Page"
+       Then I should see "Thank you for signing up!"

 Included Matchers
 -----------------